maxhbr/myconfig/README.md

 - converts the stacked result from tiff to png, but keeping the tiff this time
 - copys the final png to the folder `../results`
 - shows the result

+The script `./myphoto.sh` is just a thin wrapper and can be substituted with the built haskell binary.

 ## Modules:
 ### UnRAW